AlexJackson01/AlexJackson01/README.md

 ## What I'm working on

-Building developer tooling for the React Native ecosystem — specifically around accessibility.
+Building developer tooling for the React Native ecosystem - specifically around accessibility.
 More soon.

 ---

 ## What I've worked on

-- **Animated data visualisation** — custom chart systems with gesture handling, tap and pan interactions and dynamic tooltip positioning in production RN apps
+- **Animated data visualisation** - custom chart systems with gesture handling, tap and pan interactions and dynamic tooltip positioning in production RN apps
-- **Accessibility systems** — fixing screen reader incompatibilities in third-party libraries, contributing fixes upstream to open source and building accessible patterns for complex interactive UI
+- **Accessibility systems** - fixing screen reader incompatibilities in third-party libraries, contributing fixes upstream to open source and building accessible patterns for complex interactive UI
-- **Cross-functional accessibility** — WCAG sessions with PMs and designers, internal presentations on assistive technology tools and testing, upstream open source contributions
+- **Cross-functional accessibility** - WCAG sessions with PMs and designers, and internal presentations on assistive technology tools and testing
-- **Auth flows** — social auth (Google and Apple), password reset and comprehensive error handling with Supabase
+- **Auth flows** - social auth (Google and Apple), password reset and comprehensive error handling with Supabase
-- **Onboarding and documentation** — technical documentation and knowledge sharing for complex, multi-state domain systems
+- **Onboarding and documentation** - technical documentation and knowledge sharing for complex, multi-state domain systems

 ---